Telenav/open-source-spec/osrm/doc/table_service.md

 *             GetHighestDifferentLevel(0, 4) == 3
 *             GetHighestDifferentLevel(0, 11) == 3
 *
-*         During exploration, if two nodes and faraway, when we reach boader we could
+*         During exploration, if two nodes and faraway, when we reach boarder we could
 *         choose high level to speed up
 *         When approaching destination, we will level down and try to evaluate all
 *         candidates lead to destination